ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Experimental Results

 \subsubsection{Network Topologies}

-We obtain the network topologies from the TopologyZoo dataset \cite{knight2011internet}, which contains real-world topologies from network operators.
-Specifically, we took all the topologies up to 100 edges and up to 30 nodes.
-In our TE problem we only consider the link capacities.
-This means that the nodes do not have any features associated.
+We obtained the network topologies from the TopologyZoo dataset \cite{knight2011internet}, which contains real-world topologies from network operators.
+Specifically, we took all topologies up to 100 links and 30 nodes, resulting in a total of 74 topologies.
+From these topologies, only 3 of them were used in the DRL agent's training process.
+In our TE problem we only consider the link capacities, which means that nodes do not have any features associated.